About the event

 What is Sydney Open?

 Presented by Sydney Living Museums (SLM), Sydney Open unlocks the doors to some of the city’s most important, inspiring and intriguing buildings and spaces.
-From the Sydney CBD to Redfern and Eveleigh, step inside over 60 buildings and explore their architecture, history, and heritage, and discover their many stories.
+Focusing on Sydney’s CBD and surrounds, step inside over 50 buildings and explore their architecture, history, heritage, and discover their many stories.

 When is Sydney Open?

-Sydney Open happens once a year - don’t miss out!
+Sydney Open happens once a year - so don’t miss out!

-Sydney Open Pass holders go behind the scenes at over 40 buildings on Sunday 5 November 2017.
+Sunday 3 November - Sydney is Open!
+Pass holders go behind the scenes at over 50 buildings.

 What is a Sydney Open Pass?

-The Sydney Open Pass is your key to the city, offering privileged access to over 40 buildings and spaces throughout the CBD, Central, Redfern and Eveleigh.
+The Sydney Open Pass is your key to the city, unlocking over 50 buildings and spaces throughout the Sydney’s CBD.

 What are Focus Tours?

 Held on Saturday 2 November, Focus Tours are behind-the-scenes guided tours.
 These specially curated Focus Tours with expert guides will extend your Sydney Open experience and deepen your understanding of our city.
 No wristbands are required for the Focus Tours, however your Focus Tour e-ticket must be displayed or printed and shown upon entry to your Focus Tour.
 Focus Tour tickets will be available for Member presale from 18 September and then released to the public on 19 September.